 Garcinia Cambogia Extract

-Garcinia Cambogia has become very famous all over the world after being featured on the Dr. Oz show in 2012.
-It is a tiny, green fruit shaped like a pumpkin and is marketed as a totally ‘natural weight loss supplement‘.
+Garcinia Cambogia is very famous all over the world after appearing on the Dr. Oz show in 2012.
+Garcinia Cambogia is a tiny, green, pumpkin-shaped fruit and is marketed as a totally ‘natural weight loss supplement‘.
 The skin of the fruit contains a substance known as hydroxycitric acid (HCA).
-This is the active ingredient in Garcinia Cambogia that is claimed to help you in your quest towards losing weight.
+The active ingredient in Garcinia Cambogia, HCA, claims to help you in your quest towards losing weight.

 Scientific evidence of the Effectiveness of Garcinia Cambogia or HCA for weight loss?